-At the conclusion of the Fall or Spring term, suspended students are sent a suspension letter from the Office of the University Registrar or student's individual college via e-mail to their MIX account.
+At the conclusion of the Fall or Spring term, suspended students are sent a suspension letter from the Office of the University Registrar or student's individual college via e-mail to their MIX account and by post to their permanent address.
 The letter informs students that they have been suspended from the West Virginia University system and provides information about appealing the suspension.